 HDR or High Dynamic Range is a technique used to create lifelike videos which have better dynamic range, especially when it comes to details.
-Windows 10 supports streaming high dynamic range (HDR) video, if the display supports it, and comes with the option to enable HDR Playback for Video Streaming apps in Windows 10.
+Windows 10 supports streaming high dynamic range (HDR) video, if the display supports it, and comes with the option to enable HDR Playback for Video Streaming apps.
 However, for the best experience, you will need to further calibrate the display for HDR video in Windows 10.

 Today, we will see how to calibrate your display for HDR video in Windows 10.